Aadil-Shabir/Machine-Learning/README.md

 # Machine-Learning
-Need Some help in my learning.
+i want some help in section 1.2.2 in implementation of gradient function.